shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Run the Setup Script

-The cred-manager setup script, `setup_cred_mgr.py`, adds the application to Gluu Server, imports required data to LDAP, and applies a number of required configurations in Gluu Server chroot.
+The Casa setup script, `setup_cred_mgr.py`, adds the application to Gluu Server, imports required data to LDAP, and applies a number of required configurations in Gluu Server chroot.

 Log in to the Gluu Server chroot, as follows: